 Now click the down arrow.

 Specify an icon for the OS Layer.
-You can also upload icons.
+You can also upload your own icons.

 The next step involved is to create a Platform Layer.
-The Platform Layer consists of the hypervisor tools, VDA tools and PVS Target Device software.
-Within the UMC, navigate to Layers -> Platform Layers -> Create Platform Layer.
+The Platform Layer normally consists of the hypervisor tools, VDA tools and PVS Target Device software.
+The Platform Layer is also where you would join the image to the domain and perform any Operating System optimisations.
+Within the Management Console, navigate to Layers -> Platform Layers -> Create Platform Layer.

 Specify an appropriate name, description, version and maximum layer size.